 Organisations can automatically enrol iOS, iPadOS, macOS and tvOS devices in mobile device management (MDM) without having to physically touch or prepare the devices before users get them.
-After enrolling in one of the services, administrators sign in to the service website and link the programme to their MDM solution.
+After enrolling in one of the services, administrators sign into the service website and link the program to their MDM solution.
 The devices they purchased can then be assigned to users through MDM.
-During the device configuration process, the security of sensitive data can be increased by ensuring appropriate security measures are in place.
+During the device configuration process, security of sensitive data can be increased by ensuring appropriate security measures are in place.
 For example:

 Provide a preliminary configuration with limited access and require additional device configuration to access sensitive data.

 After a user has been assigned, any MDM-specified configurations, restrictions or controls are automatically installed.
 All communications between devices and Apple servers are encrypted in transit through HTTPS (TLS).

 The setup process for users can be further simplified by removing specific steps in the Setup Assistant for devices so that so users are up and running quickly.
 Administrators can also control whether users can remove the MDM profile from the device and help ensure that device restrictions are in place throughout the life cycle of the device.
 After the device is unboxed and activated, it can enrol in the organisation’s MDM solution — and all management settings, apps and books are installed as defined by the MDM administrator.

 Apple School Manager, Apple Business Manager and Apple Business Essentials

 Apple School Manager, Apple Business Manager and Apple Business Essentials are services for IT administrators to deploy Apple devices that an organisation has purchased directly from Apple or through participating Apple Authorised Resellers and service providers.